datatheorem/TrustKit-Android/docs/getting-started.md

 ### Adding TrustKit as a Dependency

-TrustKit Android can be deployed using Gradle, by adding this line to your _build.gradle_:
+Add TrustKit to your project's _build.gradle_:

 `compile 'com.datatheorem.truskit:trustkit-android:'`

 ### Configuring a Pinning Policy

-Deploying SSL pinning in the App requires initializing TrustKit Android with a pinning policy (domains, pins, and additional settings).
+Deploying SSL pinning in the App requires initializing TrustKit with a pinning policy (domains, pins, and additional settings).
 The policy is wrapped in the official [Android N Network Security Configuration](https://developer.android.com/training/articles/security-config.html) i.e :